-29. Shaun Hill, San Francisco: 501 yards, 5 TDs, 1 INT.
+30. Shaun Hill, San Francisco: 501 yards, 5 TDs, 1 INTs.
 Could be a real steal if (or when) Smith flames out.
 (Move him up several notches if he wins the job in camp.)

 1. LaDainian Tomlinson, San Diego: 1,474 yards and 15 TDs rushing (4.7 yards per carry), 60 catches for 475 yards and 3 TDs, 6 100-yard games.
-Don't start sweating his durability based on the AFC title game injury.
+Don't start sweating his durability based on the AFC title game injury, nagging preseason aches.
 TD machine has only missed one game in seven seasons.

 2. Adrian Peterson, Minnesota: 1,341 yards and 12 TDs rushing (5.6 yards per carry), 19 catches for 268 yards and 1 TD, 4 100-yard games, 2 200-yard games.
 Teams stopped him late after realizing the Vikings couldn't throw against defenses that weren't even using defensive backs.